ICanBoogie/Accessor/README.md

 ## Write-only properties

-Write-only properties are created by defining only setter.
+Write-only properties are created by defining only a setter.
 A [PropertyNotReadable][] exception is thrown in attempt to get a write-only property.

 The following example demonstrates how a `property` write-only property can be implemented: